Elfsquad/docs/docs/apis/data-api.md

 ---
 title: Data API
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: Overview
+sidebar_label: Data API
-slug: ./
 ---

 The Elfsquad Data API enables you to query and manipulate plain data through an API call.
 No business logic or events will be triggered when making changes through this API.